-Should an incident of an extremely serious nature take place in school, e.g. a fight or unacceptable verbal aggression, the following procedure should take place:
+Should an incident of an extremely serious nature take place in school, e.g. a fight or unacceptable verbal aggression etc. the following procedure should take place:

 - The Head Teacher contacted immediately.
-In her absence, the immediate contact should be with the member of staff identified as being 'In Charge' that day - The Head Teacher/member of staff 'in charge' will remove the pupil from lessons and/or the main body of the school and will ensure that contact is made with parents - The pupil will remain at school but off timetable and supervised by the Head Teacher/member of staff 'in charge' - Parents will be asked to attend a meeting at the school with the Head Teacher, at the earliest opportunity - All staff and pupils who were involved, who intervened in or observed the event, should write a statement (Appendix 2 'Witness Statement') It may well be that a pupil statement is taken by a member of staff, but this should be someone who has not been directly involved in the incident.
-Such statements should be written, signed, timed and dated - Following a thorough investigation into the incident, the Head Teacher may take the decision to impose a fixed internal exclusion or fixed term or permanent exclusion.
+In her absence, the immediate contact should be with the member of staff identified as being 'In Charge' that day - The Head Teacher/member of staff 'in charge' will remove the pupil from lessons and/or the main body of the school and will ensure that contact is made with parents - The pupil will remain at school but off timetable and supervised by the Head Teacher/member of staff 'in charge' - Parents will be asked to attend a meeting at the school with the Head Teacher at the earliest opportunity - All staff and pupils who were involved, who intervened in or observed the event, should record a witness statement on CPOMS.
+It may be that a pupil statement is taken by a member of staff, but this should be someone who has not been directly involved in the incident.
+Such statements should be written, signed, timed and dated by the adult and child (if old enough to understand the process), then scanned and uploaded to CPOMS - Following a thorough investigation into the incident, the Head Teacher may take the decision to impose a fixed internal exclusion or fixed term or permanent exclusion.
 In doing so, the school will follow the guidance given by the DFE in its document "Exclusion from Maintained Schools, Academies and Student Referral Units in England" - Serious incidents may also be referred to the police.
 This may be for clarification as to the police view of the incident.
 However, the referral may result in advice/warnings being issued to pupils as to their current and future conduct.
 It may also result in police action being taken